GregorR/style/CONTRACTIONS.md

   form, so using contractions thoughtfully is opposed to laziness.

 - **~~Contractions are ambiguous.~~** Some contractions certainly *are* ambiguous, and should be avoided.
-Most not only aren't ambiguous, but *alleviate* ambiguity: we only contract the auxiliary form of “have”, “will”, and other auxiliary verbs, so the ambiguity between their auxiliary and non-auxiliary forms is removed by using contractions.
+Most contractions aren't ambiguous, and some *alleviate* ambiguity: we only contract the auxiliary form of “have”, “will”, and other auxiliary verbs, so the ambiguity between their auxiliary and non-auxiliary forms is removed by using contractions.

 - **~~Contractions are conversational.~~** Formal writing should not be too conversational, but “too” is a key word here.
 “Formal” and “conversational”